 Considered one of the most beautiful trails in Panama, the El Sendero de Los Quetzals begins in Boquete.
-Famous for the beautiful scenery and plentiful animals are seen along the trail.
-The entire trail is approximately 6 miles and skirts the beautiful Baru volcano.
+Famous for the beautiful scenery and animals that are seen along the trail.
+The entire trail is approximately 6 miles and offers views of the beautiful Baru volcano.
 It connects the towns of Boquete on the east and Guadalupe on the west.
-One of the best places in Panama to see the Resplendent Quetzal.
-The trail offers hikers an opportunity to see a large number of the amazing Quetzal, as well as many other fascinating bird species.
+This is one of the best places in Panama to see the Resplendent Quetzal and the trail offers hikers an opportunity to see a large number of the amazing Quetzal, as well as many other fascinating bird species.

 Haven For Nature Lovers

 Boquete has become a popular place for both Europeans and North Americans looking for a friendly place to retire.
 Also, just explore a slower paced lifestyle in beautiful Panama!
-Nearly 15% of the population of Boquete is foreigners.
+Nearly 15% of the population of Boquete are foreigners.
 They appreciate the wonderfully mild climate, peaceful surroundings and the relatively low cost of living that can be found in this part of Panama.
-Boquete has all modern conveniences, charming restaurants with many different cuisines, world-renowned coffee plantations.
-Too, they have nearby golf courses and spas that make this the perfect place to live or visit!
+Boquete has all modern conveniences, charming restaurants with many different cuisines and world-renowned coffee plantations.
+They also have golf courses and spas that make this the perfect place to live or visit!

 Highest Point in Panama